 - there was a desert

 If you think you’ve had mint tea before – think again!
 Seriously, the mint tea in Morocco is out. of. this. world.
-We had our first glasses immediately upon arrival to our riad and had several more that evening.
+We had our first glasses immediately upon arrival to one of the most beautiful riads in Marrakech, Riad Dar Attajmil and had several more that evening.
 It is served with breakfast, lunch, dinner, and just because it’s a Tuesday.
 We even had it served to us in the middle of the desert after a camel ride!

 The tea is poured from these adorable silver teapots into tiny glass cups with a sugar cube.
 And the tea isn’t anything special either, it truly is just a mash of mint leaves.